HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 4/2-git_and_github.md

 2. Add files to staging area when you're ready (`$ git add <file>`)
 3. Take a snapshot (`$ git commit -m "a useful commit message here"`)

+### Exercise

+* Open up the folder for your Week-2 project and make it a Git repository.
+* Add all of the files into the staging area.
+* Take a snapshot by committing with the message "initial commit".

 ## Git Status

 To see which files are in the working directory and which are in the staging area just type `$git status`.

 ## Git push

-Your Git repository can be shared with others by putting it on Github.
+Your Git repository can be shared with others by putting it on Github.com.

 1. Create a free account on Github.com
 2. Follow the instructions for creating a repository: https://help.github.com/articles/create-a-repo but skip the "Create a README for your repository" section.